 Batuk Bhairav Temple

-This is the first temple you see on your left – right next to the place where you take off shoes to enter the temple complex.
+This is the first temple you see on your left-right next to the place where you take off shoes to enter the temple complex.
 I assume the idols inside are some forms of Bhairav.
 Devotees visit this temple in the end, as they leave the temple.

 A small Chandika temple stands next to the Kubera temple and this too has Shivalinga as the main deity.

-Dandeshwar Temple Complex
+Dandeshwar Temple Complex at Jageshwar Dham

-Dandeshwar temple complex is located about a km from the main Jageshwar complex.
+Dandeshwar temple complex is located about a km from the main temple complex.
 It has one big temple, in fact, it is the biggest or tallest temple of the region – Dandeshwar.
 Then, there are 14 subsidiary shrines – some of them on a platform in front of the temple and some scattered around it.
 Some of these have simple Shivalingas in a yoni and some of them have Chaturmukhlingas.

 Shiva here is in the form of a Shila or a Rock and not linga.
 The priest told us the story of the temple.
-He said that Shiva was meditating here in this jungle, that also used to be the abode of many sages.
+He said that Shiva was meditating here in this jungle, which also used to be the abode of many sages.
 Once the wives of the Rishis saw the Shiva and they got attracted to him.
-Watching this sages got angry and converted Shiva into stone and that is how he remains here.
+Watching this, the sages got angry and converted Shiva into stone and that is how he remains here.
 Isn’t it another version of the story we heard before.

 It is not documented anywhere but the name of the temple itself comes from the word ‘Dand’ which in Hindi/Sanskrit means punishment.